mr21/jtc-canvas/src/cmp/JtcPanel/README.md

 # JtcPanel

-`JtcPanel` is a React component, instantiable by with:
+`JtcPanel` is a React component, instantiable with:
 * `React.createElement( JtcPanel, { onCallAction, playing } )` or
 * `<JtcPanel onCallAction={} playing={}/>` in JSX.